Israel and UAE to start diplomatic ties after breakthrough peace deal | DW | 13.08.2020

 In doing so, the UAE becomes the first Gulf Arab state to have active links with Israel.

+The deal, which US President Donald Trump helped broker, means Israel will suspend plans to annex areas of the occupied West Bank, White House officials said.

-US President Donald Trump delivered a statement from the Oval Office in which he said: "After 49 years, Israel and the United Arab Emirates will fully normalize their diplomatic relations."
+Trump delivered a statement from the Oval Office in which he said: "After 49 years, Israel and the United Arab Emirates will fully normalize their diplomatic relations.
+Now that the ice has been broken I expect more Arab and Muslim countries will follow the United Arab Emirates."

+Israeli Prime Minister Benjamin Netanyahu said the groundbreaking accord represented a "historic day" for his country.

 Ron Dermer, Israel's ambassador in Washington, described the accord as a "great day for peace," before adding, "Israel deeply appreciates all President Trump has done to make this breakthrough possible."